 There’s a pause.

-Sakyi laughs, and does tackles the question—much to my surprise.
+Sakyi laughs and does tackles the question—much to my surprise.

 A fun-loving person herself, Sakyi leans more toward the latter, as it “allows her more room to explore.”
 She also prefers planning parties over other events—some of her most successful events have been parties.
 As she expounds, there’s additional excitement on her cheeks.
 “Everyone is relaxed,” she says.
 They don’t have to worry about arriving at the church on time, or fuss about tuxedo accessories that are centimetres out of place; or if both families are ready for the group photo.
 Even breakages are not that bad.
 “I like planning weddings, but not as much as parties,” Sakyi laughs.

 Before she utters this next statement, Sakyi assumes a serious look that impresses upon me how seriously she does take weddings.
 A sucker for love herself, Sakyi holds weddings sacred—a ceremony she describes as “a rare celebration of love and bringing together two different people together as one.
 At weddings, we get to experience love, and why we cannot deny the existence of love in the world,” she sermonizes, adding that wedding planning entails “making sure your couple gets the best throughout the process of their wedding; from the very day they hired you until, or sometimes even after the wedding is done.
 You are the perfect person in the room as far as the couple is concerned.
 So you must make things happen.
-You are their ‘one-stop solution center’.”
+You are their ‘one-stop solution centre’.”

 Do events always go as planned?
 Short answer: no.